 Referrals to Children and Families Service using the updated Universal Referral Form

-The NYSCP Universal Referral Form has been amended to reflect North Yorkshire County Council’s Strength in Relationship Model, which is underpinned by Systemic Working and Practice and use of Signs of Safety (SofS) to make decisions about contacts in a timely and consistent manner.
+The NYSCP Universal Referral Form has been amended to reflect North Yorkshire Council’s Strength in Relationship Model, which is underpinned by Systemic Working and Practice and use of Signs of Safety (SofS) to make decisions about contacts in a timely and consistent manner.
 The questions asked within the Universal Referral Form assists Children and Families Service to obtain a better understanding of that child’s situation, including what the worries are, the strengths and safety for that child and referrers analysis of the situation.
 Please see below breakdown of the Universal Referral Form what each section means and what to consider ensure Children and Families Service have the right information to allocate right level of support at the right time to make a positive impact for the child and their family.

 Before you begin